Girlscript-WOB/Contributor/gwob-guidelines/readme.md

-# GSSoC Contribution Guidelines :octocat:
+# GWOB Contribution Guidelines :octocat:

 Hello contributors, we hope all are doing great! :octocat: